Mrs. Brown, You've Got a Lovely Daughter (film): Production

-It was shot at Shepperton Studios and on location around London and Manchester, including King's Cross Station, Covent Garden, St Katharine Docks and the Great West Road.
+In early June, DaCosta was dismissed from the production and replaced by Saul Swimmer.
+(Note: Klein did not directly fire DaCosta, instead assigning the task to his associate Abbey Butler.)
+Swimmer had previously worked with Klein on the film Without Each Other (1962).
+Filming took place at Shepperton Studios and on location around London and Manchester, including King's Cross Station, Covent Garden, St Katharine Docks and the Great West Road.
 The greyhound racing scenes were shot at the Catford Stadium and White City Stadium.
 The film's sets were designed by the art director George Provis.
+Production wrapped in mid-July.